medialab/webclim_ipm/README.md

-This repository corresponds to the draft submitted in 2021 to the Information Processing & Management journal untitled *Investigating Facebook’s interventions against accounts that repeatedly share misinformation* by Héloïse Théro and Emmanuel Vincent.
+This repository corresponds to the code of our [article entitled *Investigating Facebook’s interventions against accounts that repeatedly share misinformation*](https://doi.org/10.1016/j.ipm.2021.102804).

 # Article